CEELI Institute: Programs

 U.S. Supreme Court Chief Justice John Roberts in Prague at the Institute in 2011, and meets annually hosted by different national judiciaries.
 In October 2015, the Conference met in Croatia and signed the Statement of Principles of the Independence of the Judiciary, also known as the Brijuni Statement, an important reaffirmation of the fundamental principles of judicial independence and integrity.
 In 2025, the Conference convened in Albania.
+The most recent Conference took place in June of 2026 in Skopje, North Macedonia, and was organized in cooperation with Macedonia's Supreme Court, with the support of the EU Rule of Law Project.